GoogleCloudPlatform/functions-framework-php/README.md

 }
 ```

-Build the container using the example Dockerfile:
+Build the container using the example `Dockerfile`:

 ```
 docker build . \